NFL more forceful on Texas 'bathroom bill' after Super Bowl

 The NCAA has declined comment so far since the Texas bill was filed last month.
 Since 2004, Texas has hosted more combined Super Bowls, NBA All-Star Games (three) and NCAA men's Final Fours (five) than any other state.
 San Antonio is scheduled to host another Final Four in 2018, and Dallas is hosting the women's NCAA Final Four in April.

 Unlike the North Carolina law, the Texas proposal stops short of some provisions the NCAA singled out when defending its decision to relocate events last fall.
-That includes language that invalidates local equal-rights ordinances, although there is separate legislation in Texas that could have similar effects.
+That includes language that invalidatses local equal-rights ordinances, although there is separate legislation in Texas that could have similar effects.

 The NFL has issued similar warnings before about state legislation that critics say invites discrimination.
 In 2015, Georgia Republican Gov. Nathan Deal vetoed a ''religious liberty'' bill that the NFL suggested could result in Atlanta being passed over for Super Bowls.